Dharc46/face-recognition-service/README.md

 ### 2. Download the model

-Create Models folder and download Facenet pretrained models (https://bit.ly/3ixQH7o) then put them in the folder.
+Download Facenet pretrained models (https://bit.ly/3ixQH7o) then put them in the Models folder.

 ### 3. Results